 LEARN WHAT A “QUEEN FOR A DAY AGREEMENT”

-WHAT IS YOUR BEST STRATEGY IF YOU HAVE A FEDERAL CASE IN THE CENTRAL DISTRICT OF LOS ANGELES?
+BEST STRATEGY IF YOU HAVE A FEDERAL CASE IN THE SAN FERNANDO VALLEY

 WHAT CAN YOU EXPECT IN YOUR FEDERAL CASE?

 The United States Federal Government is one of the most powerful and well financed in the world.
 Its criminal justice system is second to none.
 In order to match forces with them, you must have an attorney that has been around the block in the federal arena and had success!

 Because of the sophistication level of the federal criminal justice system, the prosecutors and agents are typically very prepared and do a detailed job in the investigation and prosecution of a criminal case.

 Thus, the answer to the question above is to find an attorney who is more prepared and seasoned than they are and provide him or her with the information necessary to properly defend your case.
 Over ninety percent of cases are resolved by way of a negotiated plea in the federal system.
 Hence your attorney better be familiar with how to negotiate your case and make sure you are in the best position when it comes time for sentencing.

 At the Hedding Law Firm, our attorneys are experienced and confident in handling criminal cases in both state and federal court.
 If you are being charged with a crime in federal court, it is very important to retain the services of an experienced lawyer that is knowledgeable on all federal criminal laws and courtroom procedures.

 We know how the system works and we know how to work the system.
 That being said, your best interest is our top priority.
 Call our office to schedule a meeting with our Federal crime attorney in Encino, CA.